-Students dismissed for failure to meet qualitative standards or prescribed quantitative benchmarks in quarterly progress assessments may appeal those dismissals by timely submission of online eForms.
+Students dismissed for failure to meet qualitative standards or prescribed quantitative benchmarks may appeal those dismissals by timely submission of online eForms.
 Dismissals for failure to satisfy the 150 percent rule are not appealable.

 Students will be notified when their appeals have been submitted successfully.
 The appeals will be reviewed, as needed, by the Satisfactory Academic Process (SAP) Review Committee, which is comprised of representatives appointed by the Provost's Office.
 Decisions made by the SAP Review Committee will be based on several criteria, including any special circumstances that contributed to the failure to satisfy SAP requirements and material changes in such circumstances.
-Students who successfully appeal may be restored to good academic standing by meeting the SAP standards in the subsequent quarter or following their prescribed academic plans.
+Students who successfully appeal may be restored to good academic standing by meeting the SAP standards in the subsequent term or following their prescribed academic plans.
 Students whose appeals are granted will receive instructions from the Academic Advisement Department on how to proceed.
-Approved appeals will be honored for two quarters, the quarter for which they are appealing and the subsequent quarter.
+Approved appeals will be honored for two terms, the term for which they are appealing and the subsequent term.